selinon/demo-worker/README.rst

 Demo worker
 -----------

-This is a worker used in Selinon demo built using OpenShift s2i.
+This is a worker used in Selinon demo.
 Please see `selinon/demo-deployment <https://github.com/selinon/demo-deployment>`_ for more info.

 Available flows
 ===============